joseteodoro/PUCES-2021-FEB-DESIGN-PATTERNS/design-patterns-by-usage.md

 }
 ```

 - who has the control?
+Can be hard to understand bugs;

 ## Structural Patterns / Bridge

-- Specification Program Interface e Application Program Interface
+- Specification Program Interface e Application Program Interface;

-- lets you split a large class or a set of closely related classes into
-  two separate hierarchies—abstraction and implementation
-  which can be developed independently of each other
+- lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation which can be developed independently of each other;

-- Related with encapsulation and abstractions
+- Related with encapsulation and abstractions;

-- Related with polymorphism
+- Related with polymorphism;

 ### Usage

-- Use the Bridge pattern when you want to divide and organize a monolithic class that has several variants of some function- ality (for example, if the class can work with various database servers)
+- Use the Bridge pattern when you want to divide and organize a monolithic class that has several variants of some functionality (for example, if the class can work with various database servers)

 - Use the Bridge if you need to be able to switch implementations at runtime

+- Defines a specification (set of interfaces / basic implementations) to be implemented for some providers

+- Works great with DI

 ```
             -> Postgres